Dmytro-Byrka/Portfolio-Data-Analyst/README.md

-# Dmytro Byrka's Data Analysis Portfolio
+# SQL queries and Visualizations
 Hello and thanks for interest.
 This repository contains examples of SQL code I have written for different SQL challenges and some visualizations, feel free to check out.
 **SQL files include task conditions and my solution.**